Masoprocol

 Masoprocol is an antineoplastic drug used to treat skin growths caused by sun exposure.
-A form of nordihydroguaiaretic acid that is taken by mouth is being studied in the treatment of prostate cancer.
+It is the meso form of nordihydroguaiaretic acid that is taken by mouth.
+The substance is being studied in the treatment of prostate cancer.

-Also called nordihydroguaiaretic acid, NDGA, and actinex.
+Masoprocol is also called NDGA, and Actinex.

 Mechanism

 Nordihydroguaiaretic acid is an antioxidant, and it may block certain enzymes needed for tumor growth.